RocketBlocks was built by former McKinsey, BCG and Bain consultants to help aspiring consultants land job offers.

 Context is critical.

-If you ask "What is a consulting interview like?," 99% of candidates will tell you something akin to this: it's 5 minutes of brief "get to you know" type questions, followed by a 30-45 minute case interview and then a chance for you to ask a few questions of the interviewer.
+If you ask "What is a consulting interview like?," 99% of candidates will tell you something akin to this: it's 5 minutes of brief "get to know you" type questions, followed by a 30-45 minute case interview and then a chance for you to ask a few questions of the interviewer.
 It's technically accurate... but it lacks context.

 Let's add some context.